deavmi/homepage/content/work/ipay.md

 	* Component **B** can then wait on a `Future<Component<A>>` until such a component matching the provided match set (search query) appears
+	* Event listeners could also be installed and triggered on their match sets being satisfied (on _advertisement_ and _revocation_)

 ## Background